 By allowing people to sacrifice animals for their sins, God wanted to show the seriousness of our sins, for which we have to pay with blood...
-But the decision to sacrifice belongs to people who did not understand the true desires of God.
+But the decision to sacrifice belongs to people who did not understand what really God wants from us.

 Should we offer him thousands of rams and ten thousand rivers of olive oil?
 Should we sacrifice our firstborn children to pay for our sins?
 No, O people, the LORD has told you what is good, and this is what he requires of you: to do what is right, to love mercy, and to walk humbly with your God.( Micah 6:7-8 )

 They did not understand the obvious truth - no sacrifices and gifts to God can remove our sins or cleanse our consciences.
 The blood of the victims has been shed from generation to generation.

 This is an illustration pointing to the present time.
 For the gifts and sacrifices that the priests offer are not able to cleanse the consciences of the people who bring them.( Hebrews 9:9 )